6 Māori designers changing Aotearoa’s fashion landscape

 Nichola Te Kiri

 Nichola Te Kiri founded her contemporary Māori design label over a decade ago in her hometown of Kirikiriroa (Hamilton).
 Nichola’s design house works across a range of items include kākahu (clothing), whakakai (jewellery), nga rama (lamps) and mahi toi (artworks) which are available through her Hamilton store, online and via stockists around Aotearoa.
-Late last year, Nichola’s uniform collaboration with Auckland War Memorial Museum Tāmaki Paenga Hira was revealed, her revamping of the museum’s front-of-house Visitor Host uniforms designed to shore up the connection between the staff and their workplace.
+In late 2022, Nichola’s uniform collaboration with Auckland War Memorial Museum Tāmaki Paenga Hira was revealed, her revamping of the museum’s front-of-house Visitor Host uniforms designed to shore up the connection between the staff and their workplace.
 Nichola’s eye-catching designs have also been showcased on the runway at New Zealand Fashion Week and Hong Kong Fashion Week.

 Dr Bobby Luke